V1298 Tauri: Stellar characteristics

 In 2007, Konstantin Nikolaevich Grankin et al. announced their discovery that V1298 Tauri is a variable star.
 It was given its variable star designation in 2011.
 The brightness of V1298 Tauri varies in an unpredictable way between a maximum visual magnitude of 10.31 and a minimum of 10.54.
 The light curve of the star shows quasi-periodic variability that was interpreted as stellar rotation and starspots.
 The light curve also showed several flares.

 Based on Gaia DR2 data this star is part of a co-moving pair, together with HD 284154.
-The star is included in an analysis of the 93 Tau group, which finds an age of 35 ±5 Myrs.
+The star is included in an analysis of the 93 Tau group, which finds an age of 35±5 Myr.

 Planetary system

+The planets around V1298 Tauri are super-puffs with some of the lowest densities ever recorded, which is attributed to their young age.
+Over time the planets will shrink and become super-Earths and sub-Neptunes.
+Additionally planet c is suspected to have a ‘boil-off’ phase when the disk around the star disperses.

-V1298 Tauri has four confirmed planets of which planets c, d and b are near a 1:2:3 resonance (with periods of 8.25, 12.40 and 24.14 days).
-Planet e only shows a single transit in the K2 light curve and has a period larger than 36 days.
-Planet e might be in a low-order resonance (of 2:3, 3:5, 1:2, or 1:3) with planet b.
+V1298 Tauri has four confirmed planets of which planets c, d and b are near a 2:3:6:12 resonance (with periods of 8.25, 12.40 24.14, and 48.68 days).
 The system is very young and might be a precursor of a compact multiplanet system.
 The 2:3 resonance suggests that some close-in planets may either form in resonances or evolve into them on timescales of less than 10 Myr.
-The planets in the system have a size between Neptune and Saturn.
-Only planet b has a size similar to Jupiter.
+The planets c, d in the system have a size between Neptune and Saturn.
+Planets b, e have sizes similar to Jupiter.
+Planet e was recovered and detected with K2, LCO, TESS and possibly CHEOPS.
+It has an orbital period of 48.7 days and it has a 2:1 commensurability with planet b, which shows large TTVs due to the interaction.
+Orbits of the planets b and c are nearly coplanar and planet c is not inclined to the equatorial plane of the star, misalignment equals to 2 degrees.